You are here

 NOTE: Commercial Growers should see Managing Spotted Winged Drosophila in Commercial Fruit Production.

-Unlike the common fruit fly SWD females use a unique serrated ovipositor to insert their eggs through the skin of fresh, ready-to-harvest fruit.
-They do not require damaged, cracked or rotting fruit to lay eggs.
-Eggs are laid in the flesh of soft skinned fruit just prior to harvest and as sugar begins to accumulate and fruits start to change color.
+Unlike the common fruit fly, SWD females use a unique serrated ovipositor (photo) to insert their eggs through the skin of fresh, ready-to-harvest fruit.
+They do not require damaged, cracked, or rotting fruit to lay eggs.
+Eggs are laid in the flesh of soft-skinned fruit just prior to harvest and as sugars begins to accumulate and fruits start to change color.

 Egg-laying punctures in the skin and larvae inside cause infested fruits to decay rapidly.
-Infestations may not be apparent at the time of harvest but brown sunken areas and collapsing flesh will become apparent in a matter of hours or days.
-Although not harmful or poisonous to consumers, the presence of the larvae in the fruit is unappealing and infested fruits so not store well.
+Infestations may not be apparent at the time of harvest, but brown sunken areas and collapsing flesh will become apparent in a matter of hours or days.
+Although not harmful or poisonous to consumers, the presence of the larvae in the fruit is unappealing and infested fruits do not store well.

 SWD spends the winter in tree rows and wooded areas.
 They are present through early summer but don’t appear in noticeable quantities until mid-July or later.
 They remain active until frost.

-Use good sanitation to prevent spread and further establishment of SWD.
+Use good sanitation to prevent the spread and further establishment of SWD.
 Harvest frequently and cleanly.
-Pick all fruit as soon as they are nearly ripe and remove and destroy any fallen, damaged and overripe fruit.
+Pick all fruit as soon as they are nearly ripe and remove and destroy any fallen, damaged, and overripe fruit.

-You may be able to exclude SWD by covering a small planting with netting or a row cover.
+You may be able to exclude SWD by covering a small planting with exclusion netting or a row cover.
+(Read the first page down to "Does It Work?")
 Netting must be very fine (openings less than 1 mm) to exclude SWD flies and must be in place before the first flies arrive.
 The netting must be completely sealed.
 Opening the row cover to pick the fruit may allow flies to enter and infest the fruit.

 Monitoring will determine if SWD is in your area and when your fruit crop is at risk.
 Place monitoring traps when the susceptible crop first starts to turn color.
 Check, maintain and replenish the traps through harvest.